saurabytes/MonarchMoneyTrendReport/README.md

 Hello!
 I use **Monarch Money**.

 I found there were opportunities to enhance the Monarch Money web application with more functionality and configuration options.
 You can install the script by using the **Tampermonkey** app extension in Chrome, Microsoft Edge, Safari, Firefox and Opera Next.
-For the iPad, use **Safari </> Userscripts** app.
+For the iPad, use the **Safari </> Userscripts** app.

 Non iPad users: Install Tampermonkey by going to the following link:  https://www.tampermonkey.net/